Skip to main content

 "{\n \"resourceType\": \"Patient\" ... }"

 There are a lot more commands available than just the ones stated above.
-You can always type help for the list of all commands, or help [COMMAND] for information about a specific command.
+Type help for the list of all commands, or help [COMMAND] for information about a specific command.

 Interactive Console